zawlinn-vlog/js__foundation/04 JavaScript Behind the Scenes/01 Exercise/readMe.md

   > new, call, apply, bind 👉 \< Later in the Course 🍷 \>

   > [!CAUTION]
-  > this does `NOT` point to the function itself, and also NOT the variable environment!
+  > This does `NOT` point to the function itself, and also NOT the variable environment!

 ### PRIMITIVES - Store in Call stack